Northumbria (modern): Folklore

-Worms (derived from Norse: ‘ormr") are a common aspect of Northumbrian folklore, notable examples from the region include the Lambton Worm, Sockburn Worm and Laidly Worm of Spindleston Heugh.
+The Germanic dragon or worm is a common aspect of Northumbrian folklore, notable examples from the region include the Lambton Worm, Sockburn Worm and Laidly Worm of Spindleston Heugh.
 Typically, a Northumbrian worm legend focuses upon a knight who returns home from a foreign war to defeat one of these creatures.

+Sport

+Football is a popular sport in the region, with three teams:Newcastle United, Sunderland and Middlesbrough.
+Other top tier sports teams that represent the region include: Newcastle Red Bulls (Rugby Union Premiership), Durham Cricket (County Cricket Championship), Newcastle Eagles (Super League Basketball).

 Politics

+A number of fringe movements have sought to restore Northumbria as a geopolitical entity, either as a devolved region within a larger nation or as an independent state.
+These endeavours typically draw inspiration from the larger historical Kingdom of Northumbria rather than the Earldom that emerged during the late middle ages.

+On 30 September 2014, as chairman of The Campaign for the North, Harold Elletson launched an all-party pressure group to re-create the ancient Kingdom of Northumbria as a federal state in a new United Kingdom.
+The Campaign sought 'devo-max' power from Westminster to bring the traditional counties of Northumberland, Durham, Yorkshire, Lancashire, Westmorland and Cumberland into a democratic state with powers equal to Scotland, Wales, Northern Ireland or London, retaining membership of the European Union.
+In 2015, he co-founded the Northern Party to campaign for better representation for Northern England.
+At the 2015 general election, he contested the constituency of Lancaster and Fleetwood, coming last with 0.4% of the vote.
+At the 2019 general election, he endorsed the incumbent Labour MP, Cat Smith.

 The Northern Independence Party (NIP) is a secessionist political party which seeks to make Northern England an independent state under the name Northumbria.

 This proposed state would encompass the entirety of Northern England based upon the full extent of the Kingdom of Northumbria; minus its modern day Scottish regions, and not only the modern region.

 The party applied to stand in the 2021 Hartlepool by-election, but because its Electoral Commission registration was pending, its candidate, former Labour MP Thelma Walker, stood as an independent.

 She lost her deposit with 250 votes, but scored more than the 163 received by North East Party candidate, former Labour MP Hilton Dawson.